Install Nginx on Debian 11

 sudo systemctl disable nginx

-To re-enable the service starts at boot, run the following command:
+To re-enable the service to start at boot, run the following command:

 sudo systemctl enable nginx

-Set up Nginx server blocks on Debian 11
+Step 5.
+Set up Nginx Server Blocks on Debian 11

 Nginx server blocks are similar to Apache virtual hosts.
 Server Blocks use the server_name and listen to directives to bind to TCP sockets.

-Here you need your domain name to replace it with ours in the commands. our domain name is nginx.orcacore.net.
+Here, you need your domain name to be replaced with ours in the commands.
+Our domain name is nginx.orcacore.net.

 First, create a directory for your domain with the following command: